Speech-Rule-Engine/sre-webpages/README.md

 ## Background

-Speech rule engine (SRE) is a Javascript library for generating speech for mathematical expressions.
-SRE is a standalone system based on its original implementation as the math speech engine in ChromeVox.
+Speech rule engine (SRE) is a JavaScript library for generating speech for mathematical expressions.
+SRE is a standalone system based on its original implementation as the maths speech engine in ChromeVox.
 SRE was forked from ChromeVox release 1.31.0 SRE can translate XML expressions into speech strings according to rules that can be specified in a syntax using Xpath expressions.
 It was originally designed for translation of MathML and MathJax DOM elements